 with the Housekeeper from Hammerwood.
 We had the interview at the seat of the Pollen family in Ebury Gardens.

 I had already worked three years at Crawley Court, starting when I was thirteen.
 I was very apprehensive about starting this new job.
 I should have

 been used to meeting people, but had it drummed into me that you speak when spoken to.
 Anyway, the interview was in my favour, and I got the job.
 A week after, I travelled down to Hammerwood by train and was met at the station - that was the first time I had been in a car.
 My first impression was the long drive down to the house.
-There were twelve in staff indoors.
+There were 12 staff indoors.

 The Pollen family consisted of Colonel and Mrs Pollen, Derek, Pamela and

 Barbara - all extremely nice, although I didn't see much of them, and if I did

 happen to meet them had to stand to one side until they had passed by.